 PCI DSS 3.2 has introduced a number of new requirements that will need to be met if best practice is to be achieved.
 The changes include:

-- Change management – Organisations will need to have a process in place to analyse how changes may impact their environment and the security controls they have in place to protect cardholder data.
+- Change management – Organizations will need to have a process in place to analyze how changes may impact their environment and the security controls they have in place to protect cardholder data.